yufanzhouonline/MUDI/README.md

 7. var_gene.rnk: Top 2000 variable genes of scRNA-seq

+Please refer to examples of these input files in the folder data.

+Please refer to codes in seruat.r to get scRNA-seq input files.

 ### Output:

 pdcluster.txt: output of clusters of scHi-C data and eigenvectors, columns include cell_id, sample_type, cluster_id, PC1, PC2, PC3, and path stored contact pairs